awsdocs/amazon-ecs-developer-guide/doc_source/platform_versions.md

 + Added support for private registry authentication using AWS Secrets Manager\.
 For more information, see [Private registry authentication for tasks](private-auth.md)\.

 Fargate Platform Version‐1\.1\.0
 + Added support for the Amazon ECS task metadata endpoint\.
-For more information, see [Amazon ECS Task Metadata Endpoint](task-metadata-endpoint.md)\.
+For more information, see [Amazon ECS Task metadata endpoint](task-metadata-endpoint.md)\.
 + Added support for Docker health checks in container definitions\.
 For more information, see [Health Check](task_definition_parameters.md#container_definition_healthcheck)\.
 + Added support for Amazon ECS service discovery\.
 For more information, see [Service Discovery](service-discovery.md)\.